malongshuai/pornhub_video_downloader/README.md

                                      if hls, ts files will merge to mp4 -d, --delete                     delete tmp ts files after download (only valid with `-t hls')
-        --debug                      debug
+        --parse                      don't download, only parse the url, and display the parse result --debug                      debug

 Common options: